Installation¶

 On Linux, using the package manager for your distribution will usually be the

-easiest route to making sure you have the prerequisites to build pygnuastro
+easiest route to making sure you have the prerequisites to build pygnuastro.
+In

 order to build from source, you will need the Python development